Own-Data-Privateer/hoardy-mail/README.md

   - `--passcmd PASSCMD`
   : shell command that returns the password as the first line of its stdout

-- required arguments:
-  - `--folder FOLDERS`
-  : mail folders to operate on; can be specified multiple times

 - message search filters:
   - `--all`
   : operate on all messages
   - `--seen`
-  : operate on messages marked as seen (default)
+  : operate on messages marked as SEEN (default)
   - `--unseen`
+  : operate on messages not marked as SEEN
+  - `--flagged`
+  : operate on messages marked as FLAGGED
+  - `--unflagged`
-  : operate on messages not marked as seen
+  : operate on messages not marked as FLAGGED
   - `--older-than DAYS`
   : operate on messages older than this many days
   - `--newer-than DAYS`